LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to References

-Right-click on a predicate (or non-terminal) name in a scope directive, `alias/2` directive, `uses/2` directive, `synchronized/1` directive, fact, rule head, or goal and select the "Go to References" or "Find All References" context menu items.
+Right-click on a predicate (or non-terminal) name in a predicate directive, fact, rule head, or goal and select the "Go to References" or "Find All References" context menu items.
 References are interpreted here as messages, super calls, and predicate calls.
 For dynamic predicates, references include asserting or retracting clauses for them.
 Note that recursive calls, predicate declarations, and predicate definitions are not interpreted as references.

 Right-click on an entity name in an entity opening directive to find references to it in other entity opening directives (i.e., entities in an implementing, importing, complementing, extending, instantiating, or specializing relation with the selected entity), `alias/2` directives, `uses/1-2` directives, and multifile predicate clauses.
 In the case of an object, this also finds explicit messages to the object.
 Note that you can go to an entity opening directive by right-clicking in an entity name and selecting the "Go to Type Definition" context menu item.